wavefrontHQ/docs/pages/doc/wavefront_acessibility.md

 <tr>
 <td><strong>Space</strong></td>
 <td>Select or deselect a check box and enter drag-and-drop mode. <p>You can select or deselect check boxes by pressing <strong>Enter</strong>, but it is not mandatory.</p>
-<p>Drag-and-drop functionality is supported when you create or edit charts.
-To enter drag-and-drop mode, press <strong>Space</strong>, use the arrow keys to rearrange, and press <strong>Space</strong> again to drop the item in its new position.</p></td>
+<p>Drag-and-drop functionality is supported, for example, when you create or edit charts, when you add list variables, on the Metrics Security Policy page, and so on.
+To enter drag mode, press <strong>Space</strong>, use the arrow keys to rearrange the items, and press <strong>Space</strong> again to drop an item in its new position.</p></td>
 </tr>
 </tbody>
 </table>